 The 12-month sleep regression is defined as an event when the baby displays a regressive trend in their nighttime sleep routine at or around the age of 12 months (1).
 Most babies sleep through the night as they grow older and could have 11 hours of nighttime sleep by 12 months (2).
 However, around or after the baby’s first birthday, parents may notice that the child wakes up frequently from sleep and struggles to fall asleep at bedtime.
 The baby may also grow restless when placed on the bed for sleep.
 These events are indicative of sleep regression.

 Sleep regression occurs at multiple ages during infancy and toddlerhood, such as at the ages of four months, six months, and eight months.
-Some babies may display 12-month sleep regression after attaining the age of one year or anytime between the ages of nine and 11 months.
+No exact time range or duration can be predicted for sleep regression in a baby.

 How Long Does 12-Month Sleep Regression Last?

-Sleep regression is a spontaneous phenomenon, but it is temporary.
-In most babies, the 12-monthsleep regression subsides in two weeks.
+Sleep regression is a temporary.
+In most babies, the 12-month sleep regression subsides in two weeks.
 Sleep regression may depend on several factors, such as the baby’s sleep environment.
 Therefore, depending on the factors, sleep regression may last up to six weeks in some babies (3).
 If 12-month sleep regression extends beyond six weeks, consult a pediatrician.

 What Causes 12-month Sleep Regression?